-Lexmark engineers design our products with a focus on recyclability.
-Over 90 percent of the materials used in hardware products by weight are recyclable.
 The majority of these materials are polymers and metals that are formed into components through injection molding or stamping operations.
-High-impact polystyrene (HIPS) and acrylonitrile butadiene styrene (ABS) are most often used; however, other plastics such as acetals, polyesters, polyamides and filled or blended versions of these materials are also utilized.
+High-impact polystyrene (HIPS) and acrylonitrile butadiene styrene (ABS) are most often used; however, other plastics such as acetals, polycarbonates, polyamides and filled or blended versions of these materials are also utilized.
+Our cartridges -primarily comprised of metals and plastics, such as ABS, HIPS and polyoxymethylene (POM)-are designed for zero waste to landfill.